ksator/junos-automation-with-stackstorm/README.md

 |        | devices using the NAPALM library           |         |                       |
 +--------+--------------------------------------------+---------+-----------------------+
 ```
-Use the exact pack name with the below command:
+Once you know the exact pack name, you can use it with the below command to get more details:
 ```
 $ sudo st2 pack show napalm
 +-------------+--------------------------------------------------------------+